myDiamondsDancing/netcomm/The_way_of_thinking.md

 ## Multiprocessing

-I should use module, called multiprocessing to ignore GIL and speed up this script.
+I should use module, called multiprocessing to ignore GIL and speed up the script.
 I want to use `Process()` class, which uses arguments called `target`(function) and `args`(tuple).
 But I had one problem: I couldn't change global variable like NetworkX graph or simple list, so I defined two `mp.Manager.list` for saving nodes and edges of "net".
 So, I "removed" NetworkX from this script (see below).

 ```python
 # multiprocessing manager